 Booking travel with points is inconvenient

-- High rewards rates in popular categories: If you spend a lot on gas and dining out, you’ll easily earn a lot of points.
+- High rewards rates in popular categories: If you spend a lot on gas and dining out, the 3% rewards rate is on par with or better than other leading no-fee cards that focus on everyday spending categories.

-- Automatic charity donations: For every restaurant purchase you make, AARP donates 10 cents to the AARP Foundation in support of Drive To End Hunger.
+- Help a charity when you dine out: For every restaurant purchase you make, AARP donates 10 cents to the AARP Foundation in support of Drive to End Hunger, which has donated 37 million meals to seniors since 2011.

 - Foreign transaction fee: This isn’t the card you would use traveling outside of the United States.
 A 3% fee adds $30—enough for lunch for two—to $1,000 in purchases.

-- Booking travel with points is inconvenient: To get the most value out of your credit card points, you need to book with Chase travel—over the phone.
+- Booking travel with points is inconvenient: To get the most value out of your credit card points, you need to book with Chase travel—but that can only be done over the phone.
+For cardholders who prefer simple redemption options that can be completed in a few clicks online, like statement credits or gift cards, having to deal with phone customer service to score a slightly higher redemption value might not be worth the hassle.

-If you spend $500 within the first 3 months of opening the card, you receive 10,000 bonus points, which are worth $100 in cash back.
-That’s a decent cash bonus without an annual fee.
-Like most bonuses, expect to wait 6 to 8 weeks for 10,000 points, equal to $100, to be applied to your account.
+If you spend $500 within the first three months of opening the card, you receive $100 in cash back.
+That’s hardly the best cash bonus around among similar no-annual-fee cards, but the spending requirement is low, which will allow those who may be on a fixed income to easily qualify.
+Like most bonuses, expect to wait six to eight weeks for it to be applied to your account.

 You won’t qualify for the bonus if you had an AARP Credit Card from Chase within the last 24 months.